deltasoftmx/AcademicNetworkServices/docs/ENV_SETUP.md

 We use a service to manage the DB connections.
 This service contains a pool of MariaDB connections and only allow a certain number of connections.
 This number is defined by this config variable.

+* `moment.language`

+Language that we use to format the date and time in the library Moment.js

 ## RSA certs